 GMC also posts conditions reports frequently in our Facebook Group.

-The most severe damage occurred on access roads to many popular trailheads.
-Many of these roads have received temporary repair and are open to local/necessary traffic ONLY.
+Vermont saw another summer of severe weather and flooding this summer.
+Trails saw widespread moderate damage, similar to the damage seen in 2023.
+Many steep, dirt roads leading to popular trailheads were severely damaged.
+They have received temporary repair and are open to local/necessary traffic ONLY.
 Please help maintain the integrity of these temporary repairs by seeking out hikes in unimpacted areas.

 Trail Changes & Closures